perelin/p2-jb3k-jobs-crawler/README.md

 - how many new per day / query
 - how many closed per day / query?

+## Scan Loop

+- read complete ad list (paginated)
+- check for sources IDs in URLs/entries
+- check if IDs are in DB
+- if in DB

 ## Migrations

 ### 01 added Stepstone